7085/5-char-only-js/README.md

 ```

 ## Character translation table:
-The translation tables which I found out so far, also with some help of the really nice JSFuck wiki (https://github.com/aemkei/jsfuck/wiki):
+The translation tables which I found out so far, also with some help of the really nice JSFuck wiki (https://github.com/aemkei/jsfuck/wiki) which saved me some time, is as follows:
 ```javascript
 // execute ``[`constructor`][`constructor`]`xxx```
 // string conversion [``+xxx][0]